MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 [![Managing Search Permissions in Microsoft Graph Connector for ServiceNow](https://img.youtube.com/vi/TVSkJpk1RiE/hqdefault.jpg)](https://www.youtube.com/watch?v=TVSkJpk1RiE)

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Graph  connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Knowledge Graph  connector.
 It supplements the general instructions provided in the [Set up your Graph connector](configure-connector.md) article.
 If you have not already done so, read the entire Set up your Graph Connector article to understand the general setup process.

 Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only ServiceNow Graph connector including information about [Troubleshooting](#troubleshooting)